 Powering Healthcare for Over 35 Years.

-Resource and Patient Management System (RPMS) was an early adoption of VistA by Indian Health Service (IHS) for Outpatient Use.
-It is tempting to call it a fork, but it is not--RPMS made a conscious decision to keep the exact same code infrastrcuture as VistA, while having different clinical applications.
-When this happened around 1983 to 1986, the VA did not provide outpatient services; whereas that was the vast majority of what IHS provided.
-By necessity then, RPMS couldn't use the same code as VistA--it is not what IHS wanted.
-The irony of history is that RPMS did eventually take some code from VistA when IHS needed some Inpatient functionality; and the VA took a lot of code from RPMS to provide Outpatient functionality for VistA.
+The Resource and Patient Management System (RPMS) was an early adoption of VistA by Indian Health Service (IHS) for use in an outpatient setting.
+It is tempting to call it a fork, but it is not -- RPMS made a conscious decision to keep the exact same code infrastructure as VistA, while incorporating different clinical applications.
+When this happened, between 1983 and 1986, VA did not offer outpatient services, while that was the vast majority of what IHS provided.
+By necessity, then, RPMS couldn't use all of the same functionality as VistA -- it was not what IHS wanted.
+The irony of history is that RPMS did eventually take some code from VistA when IHS needed some inpatient functionality; and the VA adopted a lot of RPMS's code to provide outpatient functionality for VistA.

-IHS had an existing system called Patient Care Information System (PCIS) that provided a template of what RPMS was to look like: Orientation to episodic visits; population health; and the use of the Problem List and Health Summary as a corner store of the medical record.
+IHS had an existing system called Patient Care Information System (PCIS) that provided a template of how RPMS should look: orientation to episodic visits; population health; and the use of the Problem List and Health Summary as a cornerstone of the medical record.
 PCIS was sunsetted in the mid-90s.

 More information on RPMS's history can be found on Sam Habiel's website here.

 You don't need to be a programmer to get started using VistA.
 Download a demo version of Computerized Patient Record System (CPRS), the primary doctor's user interface, and try it out today.
 To learn how to use CPRS, check out the CPRS User Guide: GUI Version or for a more in depth training, see the free, online interactive CPRS training course available from VA eHealth University.